 - Pre-heat the oven to 425F degrees.

-- In a medium mixing bowl, beat together the palm shortening and sugar until well mixed.
+- In a medium mixing bowl, beat together all of the wet ingredients plus the sugar until completely mixed.

-- Mix in the baking powder, nutmeg, baking soda, vanilla, and salt.
+- In a separate bowl, mix the baking powder, baking soda, nutmeg, and salt.
 Mix well.

 - Place the mold in the oven.
 Bake the doughnuts for 10 minutes or until a toothpick or knife comes out clean when inserted into the donuts.